Abdul-Safai/Assignment-2/README.md

 ## Known Bugs

- 1.⁠ ⁠Broken image uploads in the design editor.
+ - ⁠Broken image uploads in the design editor.

- 2.⁠ ⁠Color picker tool not responding on mobile devices.
+ - ⁠Color picker tool not responding on mobile devices.

- 3.⁠ ⁠Inconsistent performance when loading large design files.
+ - Inconsistent performance when loading large design files.

- 4.⁠ ⁠Missing tooltips for some design features
+ -⁠ ⁠Missing tooltips for some design features

- 5.⁠ ⁠Slow rendering of previews for complex designs.
+ -⁠ ⁠Slow rendering of previews for complex designs.

- 6.⁠ ⁠User profiles not updating after changes.
+ -⁠ ⁠User profiles not updating after changes.

- 7.⁠ ⁠Navigation menu collapsing unexpectedly on smaller screens.
+ -⁠ ⁠Navigation menu collapsing unexpectedly on smaller screens.

- 8.⁠ ⁠Error messages not displaying properly in the registration form.
+ -⁠ ⁠Error messages not displaying properly in the registration form.

- 9.⁠ ⁠Collaboration features timing out under high traffic.
+ -⁠ ⁠Collaboration features timing out under high traffic.

-10.⁠ ⁠Accessibility issues with keyboard navigation.
+ -⁠ ⁠Accessibility issues with keyboard navigation.